Forex Technical Analysis & Forecast: EUR/USD, GBP/USD, USD/CHF, USD/JPY, AUD/USD, USD/RUB, Gold, Brent

 BRENT

-Brent is being corrected towards 55.50.
-Later, in our opinion, the market may continue growing with the target at 58.45.
+Brent is moving inside a wide consolidation range; it has already reached the downside border of the Triangle pattern.
+Possibly, the price may fall towards 53.00 and complete this correctional wave.
+Later, in our opinion, the market may resume growing with the local target at 59.90.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex LP bears no responsibility for trading results based on trading recommendations described in these analytical reviews.